Chevy Cobalt years to avoid — most common problems

 Chevy inserted a clamp on the cable to prevent the issue for affected models, which benefited from its recall.
 In severe cases, the line may need to be replaced before the preventive procedure is done.

-Which Chevy Cobalt years to avoid?
+Worst Chevy Cobalt years to avoid

 Some drivers would rather stay away from the Chevy Cobalt completely, but only some of its models are terrible.
-The models you should avoid are given below.
+So, what are the worst Chevy Cobalt years to avoid?
+The worst Chevy Cobalt years are 2005 and 2006, but you should also avoid the following models:

 First-generation Cobalt (2005-2008 model years)